s-nlp/rudetoxifier/README.md

 # ruDetoxifier

-Code and data from the paper "Methods for De-toxification of Texts on Social Media for Russian Language".
+Code and data from the paper "Methods for Detoxification of Texts for the Russian Language" by Daryna Dementieva, Daniil Moskovskiy, Varvara Logacheva, David Dale, Olga Kozlova, Nikita Semenov, and Alexander Panchenko.

 ***